kaisky89/songselect-to-onsong/README.md

 ## How to use it

+### On a desktop computer

-- Login to songselect and open the song that you want to convert in "Akkorde" mode
+- Login to songselect and open the song that you want to convert, switch to chords mode
 - Open the console of your browser and enter the following:

 ```js